MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 | Missing FW Deep Packet Inspection Exemption Rule | Indicates that network equipment along the path prevented the media path from being established due to deep packet inspection rules.
 This is likely due to firewall rules not being correctly configured.
 In this scenario, the TCP handshake succeeded but the SSL handshake didn’t.      |
 | Missing FW IP Block Exception Rule      | Indicates that network equipment along the path prevented the media path from being established to the Office 365 network.
 This might be due to proxy or firewall rules not being correctly configured to allow access to IP addresses and ports used for Teams and Skype for Business traffic. |

-Now as you begin your remediation, you can focus your efforts on a particular building or subnet.
+As you begin your remediation, you can focus your efforts on a particular building or subnet.
 As the preceding table shows, these issues are due to firewall or proxy configurations.
 Review the options in the following table for remediation actions.

 |      Remediation      |Guidance  |
 |-----------------------|----------|